- Search The Registry

 *Paula Marcela Moreno Zapata was born on this date in 1978.
 She is an Afro Colombian engineer, professor, and public policy advocate.

-Born in Bogata, Paula Marcela Moreno Zapatais the daughter of Armando Moreno, a retired civil servant of the Bogotá Aqueducts, and María Zényde Zapata, a lawyer.
-In 1998, Moreno graduated with a degree in Italian Language and Culture from Istituto Italiano di Cultura.
+Born in Bogata, Paula Marcela Moreno Zapatais, the daughter of Armando Moreno, a retired civil servant of the Bogotá Aqueducts, and María Zényde Zapata, a lawyer.
+In 1998, Moreno graduated with a Italian Language and Culture degree from Istituto Italiano di Cultura.
 In 2001, she graduated with a Bachelor of Science in Industrial Engineering from the Autonomous University of Colombia.
 2003, she obtained her Master of Philosophy in Management Studies from the University of Cambridge thanks to a COLFUTURO Fellowship.

 She is the President of Manos Visibles, a Colombian NGO.
 She is also a board member at the Ford Foundation, the Inter-American Dialogue, and the Association for the Study of the Worldwide African Diaspora ASWAD.
 She had previously worked in the academic and development fields before being appointed Minister of Culture.

-She was national coordinator, project manager and consultant of several development agencies, such as UNESCO, Pan-American Health Organization (PAHO), as well of community organizations and the Ministry of Interior in Colombia.
-At the same time, she was researcher at the Center of Latin American Studies at the University of Cambridge, Assistant Professor in the Engineering Department at the Autonomous University, and a Consultant for the Management Studies Department at the University of the Andes.
+She was a national coordinator, project manager, and consultant of several development agencies, such as UNESCO, the Pan-American Health Organization (PAHO), community organizations, and the Ministry of Interior in Colombia.
+At the same time, she was a researcher at the Center of Latin American Studies at the University of Cambridge, an Assistant Professor in the Engineering Department at the Autonomous University, and a Consultant for the Management Studies Department at the University of the Andes.